 - 1. Compliance with the provisions of all environmental permits applicable to the Project.
 A copy of the environmental document is included in Attachment B. Environmental Commitments are included in Exhibit 4. - 2.
 Compliance with those stipulations and conditions under which SCDOT received approval of the Environmental Document(s) and any modifications resulting from a re-evaluation of the Document(s).
 If the CONTRACTOR elects to construct the Project in a manner that is not consistent with the assumptions in the SCDOT prepared environmental documents, the CONTRACTOR will be responsible for revising the environmental documents and provide any additional studies that may be required.
 All revisions will require SCDOT and FHWA, if applicable, approval prior to any right of way acquisition or construction activity; - 3.
 Compliance with applicable laws and regulations relating to potential or actual hazardous materials that may be encountered in the course of carrying out this Agreement; - 4.
 Carrying out all necessary social, economic, and environmental studies required by regulatory authorities in the course of construction; - 5.
 Cost, preparation, revision, acquisition, compliance, and adherence to conditions of any permits required by federal, state, or local laws or regulations; The CONTRACTOR is responsible for any mitigation required by permits.
-Compensatory mitigation may be available through an approved mitigation bank or Permittee Responsible Mitigation (PRM) as define in EPA's 2008 Mitigation Rule: and - 6.
-The resolution of any deviations from the contract documents, drawings or other information included in the environmental permits that would violate the intent or spirit of the permits.
+Mitigation coverage for wetland impacts will be provided by the Department only upon the issuance of a US Army Corps of Engineers Nationwide or SCDOT General Permit.
+Compensatory mitigation may be available through an approved mitigation bank or Permittee Responsible Mitigation (PRM) as define in EPA's 2008 Mitigation Rule; and

+6. The resolution of any deviations from the contract documents, drawings or other information included in the environmental permits that would violate the intent or spirit of the permits.
 Any proposed changes within the permitted areas would need to be coordinated with SCDOT's Environmental Services Office.